Asphalt 6: Adrenaline: Events

-Java version
+Java and Series 30+ version

-The Java version of Asphalt 6 for mobile phones consists of a slightly different gameplay style.
+The Java and Series 30+ version of Asphalt 6 for mobile phones consists of a slightly different gameplay style.
 Here, the game consists of a "Free Play" mode, as well as a "Career" mode, where the player must race their way across a number of leagues, winning all the races and additional challenges in each one, so as to ultimately become "The Lord of Asphalt", as the game reaches 100% completion.

 Reception

 Upon its release, Asphalt 6: Adrenaline received generally favorable reviews.
 The iOS version holds an aggregate score 79 out of 100 on Metacritic, based on thirteen reviews, and 82% on GameRankings, based on six reviews.

-Pocket Gamer's Keith Andrew scored the game 9 out of 10, arguing that the overall gameplay is second-to-none; "It's when all [the] elements come together – boosting, burning, and bashing into other racers – that Asphalt 6 really finds its rhythm, delivering the kind of heart-hammering experience usually confined to racers adorning the big screen in your living room.
+Pocket Gamers Keith Andrew scored the game 9 out of 10, arguing that the overall gameplay is second-to-none; "It's when all [the] elements come together – boosting, burning, and bashing into other racers – that Asphalt 6 really finds its rhythm, delivering the kind of heart-hammering experience usually confined to racers adorning the big screen in your living room.
 But that's because Gameloft has no limits when it comes to Asphalt 6: Adrenaline.
 Mobile or not, the game's efforts to marry the exploits of every racing franchise under the sun ends up delivering an experience that outstrips almost all of them."

 Felix Xiao of AppAdvice had a similar reaction, praising the graphics and concluding "if you're looking for an action-packed racer to pass the time, then look no further.
 Asphalt 6 will provide you with all that plus much more for only a few dollars.
 Greatly improved artwork, another set of fantastic rides, and a massive amount of gameplay almost guarantee that you won't ever get enough.
 For $6.99, Asphalt 6 is a must buy that will likely remain the best arcade racing game for some time."